bu6hunt3r/CTF/pwnable_kr/Unlink/README.md

 |               |           |               |           |               |  /
 +---------------+           +---------------+           +---------------+
 ```
-The following code snippet shows the routine that will be called by main in executable:
+The following code snippet shows the "unlinking" routine that will be called by main in executable:

 ```C
 void unlink(OBJ* P){